EPoL students in classroom sitting at a shared table while professor teaches

 EPoL student Erick Njue

-I’m proud to be in the first cohort of Master of Science in Education Policy and Leadership (EPoL).
-I came into the program with little experience and studying EPoL is the best academic decision so far.
-I have interacted with the best education policy makers, researchers, leaders, data savvies and cohorts.
+I am proud to have been in the first cohort of Master of Science in Education Policy and Leadership (EPoL).
+I came into the program with little experience and studying EPoL was the best academic decision so far.
+I interacted with the best education policy makers, researchers, leaders, data savvies and cohorts.
 The diversity of the cohort...

 Commitment to Social Justice and Systems Level Change